22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 Aerosoles

-Take 25% off anything you pick sitewide with the code FEBDEALS25, and then score free shipping and returns on orders over $75.
+Take 25% off sitewide with the code FEBDEALS25, and then score free shipping and returns on orders over $75.

-These bestselling pointed-toe heeled booties are made from black genuine leather, and though the brand promises they were designed with comfort in mind, the 4.8-star average customer rating backs that claim up.
+These bestselling pointed-toe heeled booties are made from genuine leather, and the brand promises they were designed with comfort in mind; the 4.8-star average customer rating backs that claim up.

 Asos